Recca: Gameplay

-Recca is a fast-paced vertical-scrolling shooter game where the player takes control of the Recca415 space fighter craft in the year 2302, where an invading alien armada plans to destroy mankind after obliterating the Andromeda galaxy shortly after humans made a peace agreement with its inhabitants.
-The game features three modes of play: "Normal Game", "Score Attack" and "Time Attack".
+Recca is a fast-paced vertically scrolling shooter where the player controls the Recca415 space fighter craft in the year 2302.
+An invading alien armada plans to destroy mankind after obliterating the Andromeda galaxy shortly after humans made a peace agreement with its inhabitants.
+There aree three modes of play: "Normal Game", "Score Attack" and "Time Attack".
 A fourth game mode, "Zanki Attack", is hidden and only accessible via cheat code.

 In normal mode, the player must destroy incoming enemies and face bosses while avoiding collision with their bullets and other obstacles across four stages.
 The Recca ship can be equipped with five distinct main weapons, each with their own advantages and disadvantages.
 In addition, the ship can also be equipped with two satellite-like options by collecting five sub-weapons that fire in multiple directions.
 These power-up items are dropped from enemies after being destroyed and can be upgraded by collecting the respective weapon icon.
 Enemies also spawn 1UPs after destroying multiple enemy waves.
 Unique to the game is the charging shield: when not firing the main weapon for a brief time period, an energy shield is charged in front of the ship capable of absorbing standard enemy projectiles and obliterate any enemy caught within its blast radius when launched.
 Finishing the first loop in normal mode unlocks a more difficult second loop, consisting of seven rearranged stages.

 In score attack, the player is tasked with reaching the highest score possible by destroying enemies within a two-minute time limit.
 In time attack, the player is tasked with finishing two stages in the best record possible under a five-minute time limit.
 In "Zanki Attack", players are given fifty lives but enemies spawn suicide bullets when destroyed, with bonus points given out after finishing the game with the remaining lives.
 Getting hit by enemy fire or colliding against solid stage obstacles will result in losing a life, with a penalty of decreasing the ship's firepower to its original state and once all lives are lost, the game is over.